kamaludu/bash4llm/PROVIDERS.md

 - Use the global `/tmp` directory or unmanaged paths (all temporary files must reside within `RUN_TMPDIR`).
 - Use the `eval` command.
 - Generate spurious text output on stdout (except for real-time decoded streaming text).
-- Hardcode fixed URLs within calling functions, but always refer to the resolution of `GROQBASH_PROVIDER_URL`.
+- Hardcode fixed URLs within calling functions, but always refer to the resolution of `BASH4LLM_PROVIDER_URL`.

 ⚠️ **The provider MUST:**
 - Generate valid JSON files free of syntax errors.